 Anna Hamelin’s Morning Forecast | August 13th, 2021

-Headed into Saturday, a front moves through the area, dropping temperatures to about 80 degrees, although a chance for rain and storms will still persist in the afternoon.
-Sunday’s weather will be quite similar, with highs right around 80 degrees and a chance for rain and storms through the day.
-The moisture will stick around for the start of next week, so Monday and Tuesday will see temperatures in the low to mid-80s as well as a chance for scattered rain and storms.
-The rest of the week holds similar patterns, as temperatures stay in the low 80s and a chance for scattered rainfall and storms persists on most afternoons.

-Today: Temperatures fall slightly but we still have heat advisories through the day, with isolated storms.
-High: 92.
+On Thursday, the moisture will still stick around, so we could still see some popup showers and storms, but the intensity and frequency of the showers and storms will be less.
+Clouds will begin to part slightly on Friday, but there will still be a chance for some isolated showers and thunderstorms.
+So far, the weekend is looking a bit drier, with temperatures still sitting in the low 80s.
+However, rain chances Saturday afternoon into Sunday but much sunnier skies.

+Today: A mix of clouds, storms, and sun, with widespread rain beginning late at night.
+High: 81.

-Tonight: Rain and storms continue to trickle through as a cold front clears the area.
-Low: 69.
+Tonight: Rain and storms continue as remnants of Fred sweep in.
+Low: 68.

-Saturday: A massive drop in temperatures with persistned pop-up showers as a new front moves in.
-High: 80.

-Sunday: A massive drop in temperatures as a new front moves in.
-High: 79.

 Copyright 2020 WDTV.
 All rights reserved.